-This information is being provided to NMDA members as a service from Nancye M. Combs, AEP*SPHR, a Certified Senior Professional in Human Resources and President/CEO of HR Enterprise, Inc.
+This information is being provided to OPEESA members as a service from Nancye M. Combs, AEP*SPHR, a Certified Senior Professional in Human Resources and President/CEO of HR Enterprise, Inc.

 The U.S. Citizenship and Immigration Service – USCIS has been busy creating yet another new I-9 Form that we must use.
 This is important to you because the current administration in Washington has placed a very high priority on immigration issues.

 All employers must begin using this new I-9 Form no later than September 18, 2017.
 Access this site for the new form: https://www.uscis.gov/i-9 USCIS has changed the list of documents that new employees may use to complete the form.

 - The I-9 Form must be completed within three days of employment.

 - The I-9 Form must be retained for three years from the first day of employment or one year from the last day of employment, whichever is later.
 That means a minimum of eleven years, if they employee stays ten years.

 - Employers must keep these records accessible for inspection; but, keep them locked because they may have the kind of information that could be used for identity theft.